0 papers in the Decision Making In Ai Systems research area.

 Research Area: Cognitive Forcing, Human-AI Interaction, AI Explainability (XAI), Decision-Making in AI Systems.

-Discipline: Human-Computer Interaction (HCI), Artificial Intelligence
+Discipline: Human-Computer Interaction, Artificial Intelligence

 Partial explanations encourage critical thinking and reduce user overreliance on incorrect AI suggestions, with performance varying based on individual need for cognition and task difficulty.